grantsrb/langpractice/README.md

     "targ_range": list of ints (low, high)
         the range of potential target counts. both low and high are inclusive. only applies to gordongames variants.
+    "zipf_order": float or None
+        if greater than 0, the targets are drawn proportionally to the zipfian distribution using `zipfian_order` as the exponent.

     "n_envs": int
         the number of parallel environments to collect data in the